kamalbuilds/build-onchain-games-on-shape/README.md

-# ShapeCraft: Build & Deploy Games on Shape Blockchain
+# ShapeGameCrafter: Build & Deploy Games on Shape Blockchain

 > Empowering developers to create, deploy, and monetize blockchain games with ease

 ## 🎮 Overview

-ShapeCraft is a comprehensive game development platform that enables developers to build and deploy blockchain games on the Shape Network.
+ShapeGameCrafter is a comprehensive game development platform that enables developers to build and deploy blockchain games on the Shape Network.
 It combines the power of Web3 technology with intuitive game development tools to create immersive gaming experiences.

 ## 🎯 Problem Statement